hazelcast/hazelcast-nodejs-client/README.md

 ### Programmatic Client Network Configuration

-Here is an example of configuring network for Node.js Client programmatically.
+Here is an example of configuring the network for Node.js Client programmatically.

 ```javascript
 var clientConfig = new Config.ClientConfig();